Biodiversity is the diversity of living things – eco-systems, species and genetic complexity.

-Carrying capacity is defined by ecologists as the population of a given species that can be supported indefinitely in a defined habitat without permanently damaging the ecosystem upon which it is dependent.
-Read more..
+Carrying capacity is defined by ecologists as the population of a given species that can be supported indefinitely in a designated habitat without permanently damaging the ecosystem.

 The disturbance is a term used to describe a discrete event that disrupts an ecosystem or community, natural disturbances such as fires, hurricanes, tornadoes, droughts, and floods.
 Another example of human-caused disturbances includes deforestation, overgrazing, and plowing.
 Read more.